nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

     ```

-1. Using the same Terminal, set the `JWT` environment variable from your `nginx-repo.jwt` license file.
+1. Using the same Terminal, set the `JWT` environment variable from your `labs/nginx-repo.jwt` license file.
 This is required to pull the Nginx Plus container images from the Nginx Private Registry.
 If you do not have an Nginx Plus license, you can request a free 30-Day Trial license from here:  https://www.f5.com/trials/nginx-one

     ```bash
-    export JWT=$(cat lab7/nginx-repo.jwt)
+    export JWT=$(cat nginx-repo.jwt)
     ```

     And verify it was set: